When you join Defence Health or upgrade your existing cover, you may have a waiting period before you can claim benefits.

 - 12 months for laser refractive eye surgery

 - 2 months for rehabilitation, psychiatric and palliative care

 - 2 months for all other hospital services

-- Up to 12 months for major dental and orthodontic treatment
+- 12 months for major dental and orthodontic treatment

 - 12 months for most devices, aids and appliances